Updated January 2018

 Each library branch and each eligible library NIF uses the discount for the library system's main branch or main administrative office.
 If only one library branch in the library system receives a service, or that service is shared among all or a subset of library branches in the library system, the discount does not change.

 An independent library acts as its own main branch and would follow the library system calculation method above.

 To calculate the discount for a consortium or statewide application:

 A non-instructional facility (NIF) generally is a school building without classrooms or a library building without public areas.
 A school NIF that does contain classrooms is still treated as a NIF.
 When eligible for support, school NIFs receive the same discount as the school district and library NIFs receive the same discount as the library system.

 The discount for a NIF is derived from the school district or library system regardless of the physical location of the building.
 NIFs are not counted in the district or system’s urban/rural determination.

 You must first determine if the students and/or facilities in these programs are eligible in your state using the Eligibility Table for Non-Traditional Education.
-If they are eligible, calculate the discount for an individual school (or a NIF with classrooms as appropriate) as described above.
-All Head Start students that meet the age requirement are considered eligible for NSLP.
+If they are eligible, calculate the discount for an individual school as described above.
+Head Start students that meet the age requirement are considered eligible for the NSLP.